 Estoppel Certificate.
 The Judicial Council shall, upon not less than thirty (30) calendar days' prior written request by Licensee or Lender, execute, acknowledge, and deliver to Licensee or to Lender, an Estoppel Certificate substantially in the form of Exhibit M, which may be relied upon by any Lender or prospective Lender.

 No Relocation Assistance.
 Except as specifically provided to the contrary elsewhere in this SLA, the Parties agree that no relocation payment or relocation advisory assistance under Applicable Laws will be sought or provided in any form as a consequence of this SLA.
-Licensee also acknowledges that Licensee, its employees, Licensees, subordinates, or assignees are not entitled to any relocation payment or relocation advisory assistance due to their use and occupancy of the Licensed Area.
+Licensee also acknowledges that Licensee, its employees, subcontractors, subordinates, or assignees are not entitled to any relocation payment or relocation advisory assistance due to their use and occupancy of the Licensed Area.
 In the event an assignment of this SLA is permitted pursuant to the terms herein, Licensee shall incorporate the provisions in this Section 10.6 into each assignment.
 Failure to do so may make Licensee liable for any damages and costs resulting from claims for relocation payments from its assignees.

 REMOVAL OF SYSTEM AND RESTORATION OF LICENSED AREA